-The intranasal antihistamines, azelastine (Astelin, Astepro) and olopatadine (Patanase), offer an alternative to intranasal corticosteroids, oral antihistamines and intranasal ipratropium for treatment of allergic rhinitis.
+The intranasal antihistamines, azelastine (Astelin, Astepro) and olopatadine (Patanase), offer an alternative to intranasal corticosteroids, oral antihistamines, and intranasal ipratropium for treatment of allergic rhinitis.
 Azelastine has been shown to be as effective as oral antihistamines.
-No published trials to date are available comparing intranasal antihistamines to intranasal corticosteroids.
 Factors limiting use of intranasal azelastine and olopatadine include route of administration and taste perversion.